Srekel/zig-sparse-set/README.md

 :star: [2] The O(1) remove is important.
 It is solved by swapping in the last element into the removed spot.
 So there's two things to consider there:

 1) Is it cheap to copy the data?
-Like if your component is large or needs some kind of allocation logic on copy.
+Like, if your component is large or needs some kind of allocation logic on copy.
 2) Is it OK that the list of components are **unsorted**?
 If not, sparse sets are not a good fit.

+:star: [5] Special care has been taken (depending on a couple of coming Zig changes) to ensure that neither Valgrind nor Zig will complain about possibly accessing uninitialized memory.

 :star: [6] With the standard SparseSet implementation, it doesn't actually store any data - you have to do that manually.
 If you want to, you can store it in an SOA - "Structure of Arrays" manner, like so: